dinesh-0602/rsds-hackathon-24/README.md

 cd <path to experiment>
 wandb sync
 ```

+## Inference details

+To run inference using the TerraTorch library, you can use the following command:
+terratorch predict -c <path_to_config_file> --ckpt_path<path_to_checkpoint> --predict_output_dir <path_to_output_dir> --data.init_args.predict_data_root <path_to_input_dir>

-## Monitoring and Evaluation
+## Hackathon Evaluation Details

-Participants are required to provide a notebook that demonstrates how to:
+Participants must provide the following:

+1. **Training Notebook**:
+   - A Jupyter Notebook to run the model training.
-- Run the trained model.
+   - Include the trained model weights and necessary logs.
-- Retrieve data from Hugging Face datasets.
+   - Ensure the notebook is easy to run for the judges.

+2. **Model Improvement Documentation**:
+   - A comprehensive list of attempts to improve model performance.
+   - Include results for each attempt.
+   - Judges will evaluate the level of effort, decision-making process, and results.

+3. **Performance Metrics Calculation**:
-- Calculate performance metrics, specifically Intersection over Union (IoU).
-The implementation details is provided below.
+   - Calculate Intersection over Union (IoU) as the performance metric.
+   - See `inference_terratorch.ipynb` for details on testing the model.

+4. **Inference Notebook**:
+   - A final notebook to run model inference.
-- Test split will not be provided, but will functionally the same as the training / validation data format.
+   - The test split will not be provided but will have the same format as the training/validation data.
+   - Judges will use this notebook to calculate the IoU score, so ensure all steps are clearly shown.
+   - The notebook will be run with a held-out set of data, so do not expect 100% accuracy.

+5. **TerraTorch Documentation**:
+   - Refer to the [config_explainer.md](configs/config_explainer.md) file for more details.
+You need to understand the configuration details for potential model improvements.
+   - Refer to the TerraTorch [Quick Start](https://ibm.github.io/terratorch/quick_start/) documentation for more details on running model inference and configuration details.

 ### IoU Metric Calculation

-For 2D multiband data, you can use the following formula and Python code snippet:
+you can use the following formula and Python code snippet for calculating the IoU metric.
+This will be used for evaluation.

 **Formula:**
 $$